 Content

-This unit elaborates an understanding of the origin, existence, and destiny of the human person, according to the scriptural, patristic, philosophical, and theological perspectives of the Christian tradition.
+This unit elaborates an understanding of the origin, existence and destiny of the human person, according to a range of scriptural, patristic, philosophical and theological perspectives of the Christian tradition.
 Within the Christological hermeneutic of the Second Vatican Council’s Gaudium et spes, the unit will explore the biblical understanding of humanity’s creation in the image of God and recreation in the communion of the Trinity through the paschal mystery of Christ.
 This will include an outline of the historical elaboration of the language and meaning of grace and sin in the context of God’s relationship with humanity.
 Finally, the significance of Mary in the Catholic tradition will be examined, as one who is perceived, in the light of Christ, as an exemplar of graced human existence and destiny.

 Unit code: CT2220C